Rurutia1027/rust-playground/tutorial-2/README.md

 ## Install Maelstrom on Your Mac
-There are multiple way to install maelstrom, both cargo install, compile source codes and download the binary executable files are ok.
-But I recommend the guys who use Mac with M1 chips to directly download the binary executable file from [last released github page](https://github.com/jepsen-io/maelstrom/releases/tag/v0.2.3) directly, because for M1 chip users compile source codes may face some compiling errors.
+There are multiple ways to install maelstrom, like cargo install, compile source codes and download the binary executable file.
+But I recommend the guys who use Mac with M1 chips to directly download the binary executable file from [last released github page](https://github.com/jepsen-io/maelstrom/releases/tag/v0.2.3), because for M1 chip users compile source codes may face some compiling errors.

-After download binary file to target path, do not forget declare the classpath and binary path in your `~/.bash_profile`, so that you can use command of `maelstrom` any path.
+After download binary file to target path, do not forget declare the classpath and binary path in your `~/.bash_profile`, so that you can use command of `maelstrom` under any path.

 ## Run Maelstrom Test Echo Server
 * [](../maelstrom_test.sh)